smokers logo.Smokers

 Wide angle view of Kamado Joe Big Joe III with the lid o.

-The firebox must be a good 1.5 inches thick, the deflector plates are also thick and durable, and the charcoal grate and cooking grates are made of think stainless steel and are guaranteed to last.
+The firebox is a good 1.5 inches thick, the deflector plates are also thick and durable, and the charcoal grate and cooking grates are made of think stainless steel and are guaranteed to last.

 The ash collector and ashtray are made of somewhat thin steel, and I can see this burning and wearing through after a few years use…though time will tell.